We’ve talked about the importance of work-life balance. But how do you achieve it? Here are 11 tips to maintain a healthy work-life balance.

 A break from work allows us to mentally and physically recover from the everyday workplace stresses.
 This is vital as it will increase the individual’s focus and productivity when you return.
 It will also help to reduce your psychological distress.
 This is evidenced by a workplace happiness report by The American Sociological Association.

 Unplug.
 Our smartphone is our gateway to the world.
 And we sometimes feel we couldn't do without.
 How else would we meet the love of our life?
-Or pass time on the toilet?
+Or pass time in the bathroom?
 Or know that Sarah from 3rd grade wants to “live, laugh, love” more?

-We would miss it.
+It might be tough.
 But you should unplug.
 Cutting ties with the outside world from time to time will help you refresh from the weekly stress.
-Stop the barrage of articles, memes, and video clips, and give you and your mind space for other thoughts and ideas.
+Stop the barrage of articles, memes and video clips, and give you and your mind space for other thoughts and ideas.

 If you love what you do, you won’t work a day in your life.
 A cliché, but it’s true.
 If you manage to cut all the unpleasantness from your job, you’ll thoroughly enjoy it and be happier.

 Not everyone is lucky enough to cut the clutter or to have a job they like.
 The secret to overcoming that is just to try and love your job as a whole.
 If you succeed, you won’t dread getting out of bed every single morning.
 And you won’t feel like every minute at the office is a minute wasted.
 If you're not able to, ask yourself is it woth it to cling on to the job.